 It’s the sad truth that no matter how many promises you make to yourself, your New Year’s resolution will probably fail.
-“I think the general problem with New Year’s resolutions is that most people lack preparation,” says Martin Oscarsson, a psychologist at Stockholm University who has studied resolutions.
+“I think the general problem with New Year’s resolutions is that most people lack preparation,” says Martin Oscarsson, a psychology Ph.D. student at Stockholm University who has studied resolutions.
 “I would imagine most people are at a New Year’s Eve party, and the topic comes up, and then they try to come up with something which they haven’t really thought about.”

 If this sounds like you, or even if you’ve failed at a resolution after much preparation, consider this your official pardon from the guilt of failed resolutions past.
 As happiness expert Arthur C. Brooks wrote in The Atlantic last year, “If meeting self-improvement goals were so easy, we wouldn’t need to make resolutions in the first place — we would just change.”

-As with all good things, designing an approach-oriented resolution can take more work and planning than declaring to cut a bad habit cold turkey.
+Designing an approach-oriented resolution can take more work and planning than declaring to cut a bad habit cold turkey.
 But January is just one of 12 months, Oscarsson emphasizes.
 “My favorite thing about New Year’s resolutions is that we have a whole year to try to succeed,” he says.

-Few studies on New Year’s resolutions exist, and few of those that do follow participants beyond a month or two.
+Few studies on New Year’s resolutions exist, and even fewer of those follow participants beyond a month or two.
 But many of Oscarsson’s participants who ultimately found success might not have considered themselves on track at the 1-, 3-, or even 6-month mark.
 It’s a good reminder that progress isn’t always linear.
 You don’t have to jump in immediately in the new year.
 Take time to refine your goals like you would at any other time of year, even if that means January is just your brainstorming and planning stage.